rdkcentral/hal-doxygen/template/docs/pages/halSpec.md

 **Object Lifecycles:** How are objects within the component created, used, and destroyed?
 Are there unique identifiers for these objects?
 **Method Sequencing:** Is there a specific order in which the component's methods need to be called (e.g., must be initialized before being configured)?
-**State-Dependent Behavior:** Can certain methods only be used when the component is in a particular state?
-Does a state model govern the component's behavior?
+**State-Dependent Behaviour:** Can certain methods only be used when the component is in a particular state?
+Does a state model govern the component's behaviour?

 ----